bgibbs0/HoneyPotLab/README.md

 - Disabling default usernames and passwords
 - Disabling and removing unused protocols and services
 - Securing remote access
-- Properly configuring firewall to only allow accepted traffic
+- Properly configure firewall to only allow accepted traffic
 - Geofence IP addresses from countries that are not trusted
 - Routinely patch equipment with security updates
 </br>

-IF an organization does not follow proper hardening of their devices, it is only a matter of time and resources until an attacker breaches their network.
+If an organization does not implement proper hardening of their devices, it is only a matter of time and resources until an attacker breaches their network.